GSA/fpki-guides/_announcements/01_apple_common_removal.md

 #### Option 3.
 Email Us

-To request an out-of-band copy of the COMMON root CA certificate, email us at fpki@gsa.gov.
+Email us at fpki@gsa.gov to request an out-of-band copy of the COMMON root CA certificate.

 ### Installation Options

-You can install COMMON in your agency enterprise Apple devices Trust Stores using these options:
+Install COMMON in your agency government-furnished Apple devices using these options:

 * [Option 1.
 Install Using an Apple Configuration Profile](#option-1-install-using-an-apple-configuration-profile)
 * [Option 2.
 Install Using Command Line](#option-2-install-using-command-line)